 M1 folding electric bike Design and construction

-M1 folding electric bike it’s not that easy to carry around.
-It weighs 25 kg, about 10 kg more than many e-bikes, which will make it rather complex to place it in the trunk of your ca.
+fiido m1 electric bike is not easy to carry around.
+It weighs 25 kg, about 10 kg more than many e-bikes, which will make it rather complex to place it in the trunk of your car.

-It is also true, however, that the battery is 250 watts and 12.5 Ah, much more powerful than the 8/9 Ah that is found in most electric bicycles and it is known that large batteries correspond to greater weight.
+It is also true, however, that the battery is 250 watts and 12.5 Ah, much more powerful than the 8/9 Ah found in most electric bicycles, and that large batteries correspond to greater weight.

 The handlebars and pedals also fold, but before buying this electric bike, you must have in mind the fact that carrying it around closed will not be a walk.
 Let alone load it, for example, on a train or bus.

 But the design is definitely captivating.
 The combination of structure + fat tires is definitely a winner.
-The only thing that has left me rather perplexed is the management of the cables, which are visible and that by opening and closing the bike they lose the balance.
+The only thing that has left me rather perplexed is the management of the visible cables, and that by opening and closing the bike they lose the balance.

 Engine and gearbox

-M1 folding electric bike have well thought of using a 7-speed Shimano gearbox with a 52-tooth front chainring, therefore quite large.
+fiido m1 electric bike has a well thought out using 7-speed Shimano gearbox with a 52-tooth front chainring, therefore quite large.

-Just below the gearbox there is also an accelerator, which will allow you to move in “full-electric” mode.
+There is also an accelerator below the gearbox, which will allow you to move in “full-electric” mode.

 The operating concept is identical to that of an electric scooter, just push the lever and reach the maximum speed of 25 km / h.

-Next to the left knob is the on-board computer which integrates an LED display which is easily visible even in direct light conditions, but which is very basic which will allow you to check the current speed, the kilometers traveled in the current session and the assisted pedaling modes: they are three, and lead respectively to the maximum speed of about 16, 20 and 25 Km / h.
+Next to the left knob is the on-board computer which integrates an LED display that is easily visible even in direct light conditions, but which is very basic which will allow you to check the current speed, the kilometers traveled in the current session, and the assisted pedaling modes: they are three and lead respectively to the maximum speed of about 16, 20 and 25 Km / h.

 The torque sensor is missing, and the engine starts only with the pedal sensor.